JourneyDocker/TwitchDropsMiner/README.md

      docker-compose up -d
      ```

-      > [!IMPORTANT]
-      > - **Docker Considerations:** If you are running the application in Docker, remember to shut down the container before making changes directly to the `settings.json` file.
+  - **Docker Considerations:** If you are running the application in Docker, remember to shut down the container before making changes directly to the `settings.json` file.

-      > [!IMPORTANT]
-      > Users are expected to provide their own `settings.json` and `cookies.jar` files for configuration.
+  - **IMPORTANT**: Users are expected to provide their own `settings.json` and `cookies.jar` files for configuration.
 A webUI for easier setup is planned to come in a future release.

 ### Manual Usage: